abirkel/pia-nm/README.md

 # PIA NetworkManager Integration (pia-nm)

-Automate WireGuard token refresh for Private Internet Access (PIA) VPN in NetworkManager on immutable Linux distributions.
+Automated WireGuard token refresh for Private Internet Access (PIA) VPN in NetworkManager.

 ## Overview

 **pia-nm** is a Python-based automation tool that maintains fresh WireGuard connection profiles for PIA in NetworkManager.
-It solves the problem that PIA's official VPN client is unavailable on immutable distributions (Aurora, Bluefin, Silverblue), and manual WireGuard configuration requires token refresh every 24 hours.
+Instead of manually refreshing tokens every 24 hours or relying on the official PIA client, pia-nm automates the entire process via systemd timer.

-The tool automates token refresh via systemd timer while integrating with NetworkManager, providing users with a native Linux VPN experience including GUI integration, automatic reconnection, and system settings integration.
+Whether you can't use the official PIA client, prefer native Linux integration, or simply want a hands-off VPN setup, pia-nm provides automated token refresh while integrating seamlessly with NetworkManager for a native Linux VPN experience including GUI integration, automatic reconnection, and system settings integration.

 ## Features